-An app that helps you plan and get the most out of a zoo visit
+An app that helps visitors plan and get the most out of a zoo visit

 UX DESIGN / UI DESIGN / UX RESEARCH